firehol/website/content/tutorial/fireqos-new-user.md

 shape the traffic accordingly.
 During this process the previous router in your path will be de-queued.

-To minimize the time needed to dequeue the previous router, you should not use all the incoming bandwidth.
+To minimise the time needed to dequeue the previous router, you should not use all the incoming bandwidth.
 If you give 90% of the bandwidth as the `rate` at the `input` interface definition, there will be enough bandwidth for your machine to learn quickly there is new traffic coming